Your Partner in Recovery After a Motorcycle Accident in York County, SC

 You may still pursue a claim even if you were not wearing a helmet, but depending on your age and the type of injuries sustained, this could impact the case.
 Speak with a motorcycle accident lawyer in York County to understand how this applies to your circumstances.

-South Carolina’s comparative negligence law allows you to recover compensation if you are less than 50% or less at fault.
+South Carolina’s comparative negligence law allows you to recover compensation if you are 50% or less at fault.
 However, your recovery could be reduced by your percentage of fault.

 Even if your injury seems minor, an early legal consultation can help you avoid costly mistakes and clarify your options for moving forward.
 Many issues can develop over time that you may not expect right after the accident.